 1) Resource/Attachment Focus vs. Trauma Focus

 EMDR is primarily trauma, dysregulation and distress focused.
 Attachment repair may be included as an aspect of EMDR.
-This is evident in Shapiro’s inclusion of the establishing and testing the efficacy of a Safe Place as part of the preparatory phase of EMDR.
-Additionally, Parnell’s expansion of the resource phase of EMDR and her inclusion of more kinds of interweaves, bring attention to wounded parts and attachment issues.
-At its core, however, no matter how many attachment features are added, EMDR was conceived and developed for resolving trauma.
+This is evident in Shapiro’s inclusion of establishing and testing the efficacy of the Safe Place as part of the preparatory phase of EMDR At its core, however, no matter how many attachment features are added, EMDR was conceived and developed for resolving trauma.
 In contrast, SR is not trauma/distress focused.
-It is designed solely as a resource modality designed address and heal attachment wounds.
+It is designed solely as a resource modality designed to address and heal attachment wounds.
 With SR, the clinician attends to the person who experienced the trauma rather than the trauma itself.
 When activation of the attachment wound has been lowered or resolved, frequently, there will be a corresponding lowering of Subjective Units of Disturbance (SUDS) in relationship to the trauma.
-A well- resourced client experiences an enhanced state of well-being and a present-time embodiment of wholeness.
+A well-resourced client experiences an enhanced state of well-being and a present-time embodiment of wholeness.
 As Janice wrote at the close of a series of SR sessions:

 2) Neurological Embodiment of Resources